flairNLP/flair/CONTRIBUTING.md

 ### Code Formatting

-To ensure a standardized code style we use the formatter [black](https://github.com/ambv/black) and for standardizing imports we use [isort](https://github.com/PyCQA/isort).
+To ensure a standardized code style we use the formatter [black](https://github.com/ambv/black) and for standardizing imports we use [ruff](https://github.com/charliermarsh/ruff).
 If your code is not formatted properly, the tests will fail.

-We recommend configuring your IDE to run these formatters for you, but you can also always run them manually via `black . && isort .` in the flair root folder.
+We recommend configuring your IDE to run these formatters for you, but you can also always run them manually via `black . && ruff --fix .` in the flair root folder.